 The jacket and pants are the main components of any tuxedo.

-The tuxedo shirt is traditionally white and takes either a wing collar or a regular turndown collar with a pleated front.
+The tuxedo or “evening” shirt is traditionally white and takes either a wing collar or a regular spread collar with a pleated front.
 However, the stringent rules have softened a lot here in certain respects.
 In all cases, though, these shirts will have double “French” cuffs.

-We already introduced you to a few excellent brands but you can read more about the different characteristics of the shirt in our guide to tuxedo shirts.
+We already introduced you to a few excellent brands but you can read more about their different characteristics and styles in our guide to tuxedo shirts.

 Proper tuxedo shoes are black patent leather oxfords, Venetian loafers, or opera pumps.
 Oxfords in calfskin with a high shine are also acceptable, as are velvet slippers (though these are only acceptable in less sartorially fusty instances).